 Cheese also goes well with other snacks, like nuts, seeds, pretzels, crackers, and summer sausage, so it never gets boring.

-And contrary to popular belief, cheese will actually stay good outside of the refrigerator for several days.
+And contrary to popular belief, the cheese will actually stay good outside of the refrigerator for several days.
 It might get a little oily or gooey, depending on how hot it is, but it’ll still taste good.

 One of the best snacks for hiking in hot weather is a juicy, crisp apple.
 Apples provide a wide range of nutrients to the body, including fiber, vitamins, and minerals.